thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 # Objectives

 * Use form input tags:
-	* `<input>, <textarea>, <button>`
+	* `<input>, <select>, <button>`
 * Use multiple `types` of the `<input>` tag.
 * Use `<label>` tags to add labels to form elements.
 * Create a form in HTML using the `<form>` tag.
-* Use and overwrite default form behaviors.
-	* `action`, `method`, and event JS binding.
-* Use HTML5 input types as a first-line validation technique
+* Use HTML5 input types as a first-line validation technique.
-* Use other HTML5 techniques to validate input
+* Use other HTML5 techniques to validate input.
-* Read the values from your form with JS
+* Read the values from your form with JS.
-* Check the values you've read with JS to make sure they are what they need to be
+* Check the values you've read with JS to make sure they are what they need to be.
-* Listen to form events like submit, and show errors
+* Listen to form events like submit, and show errors.
-* Program defensively against faulty form input
+* Program defensively against faulty form input.

 If you've ever entered your credit card information to a website, performed a search on Google, or logged into Facebook then you've used forms.
 Forms are far and away the most common method of getting information from your user into your programs.
 Sometimes this information never leaves the browser, and sometimes it is sent to a web server.